-How to add animated emotes
+How to add animated Emotes

-An Emote is a container item that can include any other Animaze item such as: Particle Systems (our core use so far), Lights (still only 4 will be applied on the avatar), 3D props and sounds.
+An Emote is a container item that can include any other Animaze item such as: Particle Systems (our core use so far), Lights (still only 4 will be applied on the avatar), 3D Props and sounds.

-When triggered an emote will be temporarily attached to the avatar, with options to follow or not the avatar movement and options to select specific skeletal joints to attach to.
+When triggered, an emote will be temporarily attached to the avatar, with options to follow or not the avatar movement and options to select specific skeletal joints to attach to.

 An emote can be customized and configured using the following options:

-1. attach Particle Systems, Lights, 3D Props and/or Sounds items through the Editor's Hierarchy Panel
+1. Attach Particle Systems, Lights, 3D Props and/or Sounds items through the Editor's Hierarchy Panel

-2. duration of each attached component/item of the emote
+2. Duration of each attached component/item of the emote

-3. the lifetime of an emote
+3. The lifetime of an emote

-4. make the emote attach to a certain skeletal joint
+4. Attached to a certain skeletal joint

-5. make follow the avatar movement or not
+5. Follow the avatar movement or not

-Let’s create a Fire Emote, which will include a few Particle Systems:
+Let’s create a fire emote, which will include a few Particle Systems:

 1. Create a texture atlas (.png format) – an image containing multiple smaller images of the same item.
 The easiest way to make a texture atlas is to use Timeline in Photoshop and make frame by frame drawing.
 We used a 6x6 tiles image: